alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 We will train on randomly generated graphs of size 5, 10 and 15 nodes.
 We validate the policy on graphs of size 15 at regular intervals during training.
 Here we train a 2-layer GAT with embedding dimension 128 on graphs with 100k PPO steps.
 For comparison, we also train GCN and GraphSAGE architectures with the same parameters.
+Below we plot the validation performance of the agents.

 <div class="c-page">
   <iframe src="{{ 'assets/html/2026-04-27-rl-with-gnns/rewards_compare.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%"></iframe>